What is the Interactivity System?

 "Ground-level physics with camera-directed kicks"

 Objects at ground level can be kicked with configurable force and upward boost.
 Uses camera direction for aim, with automatic physics sleep and world bounds recovery.
 Can be combined with Grabbable on the same object with automatic key remapping.
+Enable Destroy On Out Of Bounds (requires U3DDestroyable on the same object) to destroy the object on a bounds violation instead of respawning it.

 Make Pushable